teenxsky/tye/README.md

 </br>

-**Tell Your Enemies** is a battle for survival, a cosmic test of reflexes and resolve.
+**TELL YOUR ENEMIES** is a battle for survival, a cosmic test of reflexes and resolve.
 Inspired by Space Invaders but reimagined in stunning 3D, it's an epic journey through endless waves of enemies and relentless challenges.

-Featuring a retro-futuristic atmosphere, explosive visuals powered by Three.js, and a dynamic soundtrack that pulses with the action, this is more than just a game — it's a confrontation with destiny.

 <p align="center">
   <a href="https://iimg.su/i/cBUOA">